Southclaws/samp-servers-api/NOTES.md

 - Lifetime: Number of seconds to life as integer, -1 for default lifetime
 - Extended: This attribute is an object that cotains multiple attributes like for example website URL, contact email and etc.

-The message is contained in a HTTP POST request "/servers/<domain name or IPv4 address and port>"
+The message is contained in a HTTP POST request "/servers/{domain name or IPv4 address and port}" for example "/servers/127.0.0.1:7777"

 ### Backend RESTful API to server (Response)